Start with a standard deck of cards. Remove the jokers. Set aside the kings, face up:

 An arsenal card of your suit can be used against any suit.
 Although, once it has performed its first capture, it's permanently fixed at that new suit (since the captured card is now your arsenal card).

 For example, in the position above I used the eight of diamonds to capture the six of clubs.
 That gives this position:

 The final move available during a turn is to conquer an opposing king.
-To conquer an opposing king, he must be face up and the majority of his adjacent spaces must belong to your territory.
+To conquer an opposing king, he must be face up and at least 51% of his adjacent spaces must belong to your territory.
 For example, if a king has eight adjacent spaces, at least five of them must belong to your territory.

 Once you've conquered an opposing king, remove him from the map and place him near your arsenal.
 All face up cards of his suit are now part of your territory too.